vinaydahiya04/ParkKar/README.md

 * Uses your Location to find nearby Parking Lots.
 * Displays the number of Available Spots in the Parking Lots.
 * Easy Naviagtion via Google Maps.
-* Have a look at User Rating for assurance.

 ## User Interface